 My design for this elegant cream and white bedroom features sumptuous fabrics set among modern and period fine art and furnishings.
 My hope was that its gentle tones and textures would evoke the mood of a luxurious retreat, where both respite and inspiration could be found.
 A white boudoir pillow, embroidered by Frette Linens of Italy, wears my original, scripted letter ‘A’ logo.
 Above the velvety soft headboard, one can see a contemporary print displayed on a silk-covered wall.
 The print, Seated Young Woman, is after an 18th-century French chalk drawing of the same name, by master Rococo painter and draughtsman Antoine Watteau.
-I was fortunate to stand before the original drawing, which belongs to the Morgan Library and Museum of New York City, where I was moved to tears; her beauty captivates!
+I was fortunate to stand before the original drawing, which belongs to the Morgan Library and Museum of New York City; her beauty captivates!
 With exquisite delicacy, its fluid lines capture the essence of the female spirit and the soul of Rococo.

 Watteau gracefully ushered in the Rococo era and would be referred to as “the poet of 18th-century France”.
-His brief, yet remarkable life, is discussed in my forthcoming book, Inspired By Beauty, and his art will be explored in an upcoming post.
+His brief, yet remarkable life, is discussed in my forthcoming book, Inspired By Beauty, and will be explored in an upcoming post.

 While on the subject of the book…

 It appears that we have a visitor!
 Visit our Book page for more information.

 Photo by Phillip Van Nostrand